Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Conclusion

-In the third section, we debated XAI users and why each user is using XAI.
-After that, various methods and their desired properties have been evaluated.
-The final conclusion of this section was a mapping function that can map each user to different goals and map different goals to suitable properties.
-Also, we mapped XAI methods to their expected properties and related goals.
+In Section \ref{map}, we delved into XAI users and their motivations.
+Various methods and their desired properties were then evaluated.
+The final conclusion of this section introduced a mapping function capable of associating each user, with their different goals, to suitable properties and XAI approaches.
+This proposed mapping function aims to enable a more personalized and tailored approach in XAI settings.

+Finally, in Section~\ref{short}, several shortcomings were identified as follows: \begin{enumerate} \item The absence of well-defined user categories for XAI, resulting in a lack of tailored explanations within the field. \item Current works do not sufficiently account for individual preferences regarding desired properties and explanations. \item An incomplete understanding of the reasons behind the poor performance of XAI in practical applications. \item Uncertainty about how to identify immutable and mutable features when there is no prior information about the feature set. \end{enumerate}

+Based on our discussion in this paper, we can conclude that most XAI methods have been developed without careful consideration of their users and the necessary properties these methods should have.
+Each proposed method should be modified to meet users' needs.
+The most overlooked users are non-experts who lack knowledge in both AI and the specific domain, and who also have limited flexibility.
+The proposed mapping function in this work aims to provide a guideline for developers and XAI users in general, to align the characteristics of XAI methods with their intentions and potential users.

+Each of the identified shortcomings represents a potential direction for future research.
+Further investigation can refine and expand the proposed mapping function to determine how explanations and XAI methods should evolve to become more compatible with their users.
+Such studies should aim to provide personalized explanations tailored to the distinct needs and goals of each user group.